 Below I provide some examples that illustrate my points about technology categories – why it is important to understand their evolution, and the story frames that go along with them.

 Flash forward about eight years and a company that some guys from Oracle started called Siebel Systems is dominating the market.
-Only now the umbrella name for the category has morphed into Customer Relationship Managemenet (CRM), with SFA occupying a subset of the category.
-Siebel was emblematic of a large vendor selling an enterprise class solution amidst a pack of much smaller competitors.
+Only now the umbrella name for the category has morphed into Customer Relationship Management (CRM), with SFA occupying a subset of the category.
+Siebel was emblematic of a large vendor selling an enterprise-class solution amidst a pack of much smaller competitors.

 Flash forward even more years and another company, Salesforce.com has disrupted the CRM market with a SaaS (software as service) offering.
-The company is perhaps the shining example of the potential of SaaS, and considered to be leading a new wave of hosted enterprise software offerings.
-Thus, Salesforce.com is an SaaS vendor specializing in CRM.
+The company is perhaps the shining example of the potential of SaaS, and considered to be leading a new wave of hosted enterprise software offerings with some using field service management to help with companies to help with managing their customers.
+Thus, you will already know that Salesforce.com is a SaaS vendor specializing in the Customer Relations Management sector for businesses on an international scale.
+If you know this, you’ll also know that there are various opinions on HubSpot vs Salesforce!
+It would be great to know what you think in the comments sections or on our social media pages.

 Or why not take a look at the market formerly known as supercomputing?
 The rules of the game have been changing here as well.
 As the technology becomes commoditized – proprietary massive iron platforms are being replaced by systems powered by Linux and off-the-shelf processors – it is migrating to a wider audience and is one of the bright spots of growth in server sales according to analysts.

-Finally in the world of data storage, ten years or less ago storage jumped out of the server box and onto networks, leading to the rapid rise of storage networking technologies like storage area networks (SAN) and network-attached storage (NAS).
-Now, some say that storage arrays based on mechanical disk drives have seen their day and should be replaced by solid state drives.
-Others are saying that solid state is still too expensive.
+Finally, in the world of data storage, ten years or less ago storage jumped out of the server box and onto networks, leading to the rapid rise of storage networking technologies like storage area networks (SAN) and network-attached storage (NAS).
+For intelligent network monitoring software, take a look at ThousandEye services available right here.
+Now, some say that storage arrays based on mechanical disk drives have seen their day and should be replaced by solid-state drives.
+Others are saying that a solid state is still too expensive.

 SFA, circa 1990;